jelleoverbeek/cssttr/README.md

 All other css secrets are used somewhere in the site.

-# Components
+### Components

-Rating example makes use of Emoji from: http://emojione.com
+* Rating example makes use of Emoji from: http://emojione.com
+* Images and text from: https://www.danielwellington.com/